jamalcolm/Games-Programming/README.md

 # Games-Programming
 Boulder Dash-inspired game created in C++ using SDL.
-Created for the Games Programming module in 5 weeks.
 Features a grid-based tile management system, a menu with customisable controls, and object logic/collision.

 Gameplay example: